Mode mixing and losses in misaligned microcavities: Theory summary

 \section{Theory summary}

 This paper compares the behaviour of both finite-diameter spherical mirrors (henceforth `spherical cap mirrors'), and Gaussian-shaped mirrors, under transverse misalignment.
-The analysis is based upon the theory discussed in Hughes et al.~\cite{Hughes:23_1}, which first introduces a simple geometric approach for predicting the propagation direction and central waists of the resonant cavity modes under mirror misalignment, before detailing extensions to the mode mixing method of Kleckner et al.~\cite{Kleckner:10} that reduce the numerical difficulty of modelling mode hybridisation induced by transverse misalignment.
-A summary of the geometric approach and mode mixing approach to determine the cavity modes is given in this section.
+The analysis performed uses first a simple geometric approach for predicting the propagation direction and central waists of the resonant cavity modes under mirror misalignment, and then uses the mode mixing method \cite{Kleckner:10} to calculate the resonant modes more accurately.
+A summary of the geometric and mode mixing approaches to determining the cavity modes are given below.